 We investigated the types of support required by children whilst admitted to PICU; 104 (91.2%) required respiratory support and 27 (23.7%) required inotropes, renal replacement therapy and/or ECMO.
 Of the two (1.8%) patients requiring ECMO, one had a primary diagnosis of acute viral bronchiolitis and the other viral pneumonia.
 Both patients had HMPV coded as the sole infective organism.
 Mortality in the study group was 4.4% (five children).
 Of those, four had HMPV only identified, with one also having rhinovirus detected.
 All five children required invasive respiratory support and four required inotropes.
 None of the children who died received renal replacement therapy or ECMO.
 Three had respiratory-related primary diagnoses including acute bronchiolitis and lower respiratory tract infection implying HMPV was the primary cause of death in these children.
 We are unaware of previous studies systematically measuring HMPV mortality rates.
 These data demonstrate HMPV can cause severe respiratory disease requiring the highest levels of intensive care support and even death.

 HMPV places a significant financial burden on the NHS, potentially costing up to £1 million per year in 2014.
 This is only inclusive of children admitted to PICU and thus the true costs of all healthcare episodes associated with HMPV will be much higher.
 A study in the US has estimated a mean healthcare cost annually of US$277 million for all hospitalisations associated with HMPV (22).

+HMPV (0.8 per 1000 PICU admissions) appears to account for a considerably smaller burden of PICU services when compared to RSV and influenza.
+A similar study using PICAnet data looking at PICU admissions related to influenza between October 2003 and March 2017 showed an average of 64 PICU admissions per year.
+Assuming an average of 16,000 PICU admissions per year this would account for approximately 4 per 1000 PICU admissions (REF).
+Similar data for UK PICU admissions related to RSV are not available, however, one study has investigated all cause bronchiolitis admissions to UK PICUs.
+It is known that approximately 80% of bronchiolitis admissions are caused by RSV.
+If considering PICU admissions for bronchiolitis in infants under 1 year alone then those attributable to RSV within this cohort would be approximately 45 per 1000 PICU admissions (REF).
+The true burden of RSV admissions, including older children, will be far higher.
+If there is more routine and frequent testing for HMPV, as there is for RSV and influenza, the burden of HMPV may be continue to increase.

 Our study has several strengths and some limitations.
 We have described the burden of HMPV infection in PICUs at a national level over a nine-year period and calculated the associated healthcare costs.
 In line with other similar studies using coding data a significant limitation of our study is the fact that some cases of HMPV may have been incidental findings in children admitted to PICU for other reasons and some cases may have been incorrectly coded, thus leading to either an over- or underestimation of the true number of cases.
 This places some restrictions on conclusions that can be drawn about HMPV as a causative organism of the clinical characteristics observed.
 In addition to this, 8.8% of children had another infective pathogen coded in addition to HMPV during their stay.
 However, 91.2% of patients only had HMPV coded during their PICU stay and 84.2% of patients had a respiratory-based primary diagnosis suggesting HMPV was the reason for PICU admission for many children.